geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

-The [Vector Mosaic datastore](https://docs.geoserver.org/main/en/user/community/vector-mosaic/index.html) supports creation of mosaics made of single file vector data, useful in situations where the access to data is targeted to sub-pages of a larger data set (e.g., data for a single time, or a single customer, or a single data collect, out of a very large uniform set of vectors) and the database storage for it is become either too slow, or too expensive.
+The [Vector Mosaic datastore](https://docs.geoserver.org/main/en/user/community/vector-mosaic/index.html) supports creation of mosaics made of single file vector data, useful in situations where the access to data is targeted to sub-pages of a larger data set (e.g., data for a single time, or a single customer, or a single data collect, out of a very large uniform set of vectors) and the database storage for it has become either too slow, or too expensive.

 These two modules make a great combo for those in need to handle very large vector datasets, by storing the [FlatGeoBuf](https://flatgeobuf.org/) on cheap storage.